rufuspollock/command-line-zen/README.md

 ### Removing edges

-convert provides a somewhat overwhelming number of ways to do this including `chop`, `crop` and more.
-Preferred method I think is is crop.
+`convert` provides a somewhat overwhelming number of ways to do this including `chop`, `crop` and more.
+The preferred method, I think, is `crop`.

-Remove top 10px of an image
+Remove top 10px of an image:

     convert -crop +0+10 +repage {in} {out}

-Remove right 10px of an image
+Remove right 10px of an image:

     convert -crop -10+0 +repage {in} {out}

-Remove bottom 10px of an image
+Remove bottom 10px of an image:
     convert -crop +0-10 +repage {in} {out}

-Remove left 10px of an image
+Remove left 10px of an image:

     convert -crop +10+0 +repage {in} {out}